Trinity Catholic School History | Established 1952

-Begun by three Dominican Sisters from Adrian, Michigan, who pioneered the fledgling school, Trinity was then led by six principals from the Adrian Order (O.P.) and the Franciscan (O.S.F.)
+Three Dominican Sisters from Adrian, Michigan envisioned a school where students would receive an exceptional education, centered around Christ.
+Trinity Catholic School was then led by six principals from the Adrian Order (O.P.) and the Franciscan (O.S.F.)
 Order.
-In the early 50’s the Sisters resided in a home across the street from the school and eventually a convent was constructed, which now overlooks the campus as the John Neuman Retreat Center.
+The Sisters resided in a home across the street from the school and eventually a convent was constructed, which now overlooks the campus as the John Neumann Retreat Center.

-In 2001-2002 an extended day care program was initiated.
-‘Beyond the Bell‘ has become a strong after school program offering Trinity students various enrichment activities.
-In 2007 then Principal Janet Gendusa established a Pre-Kindergarten 3 year old program in response to a growing need for a quality early childhood program built around Catholic standards.
-Now students can boast of 11 years of Catholic Education when they graduate from Trinity Catholic School.
+Then Principal Janet Gendusa established a Pre-Kindergarten 3 year old program in response to a growing need for a quality early childhood program built around Catholic standards.
+Now students can boast of 11 years of Catholic education when they graduate from Trinity Catholic School.

 Trinity Catholic School celebrates 65 years of Catholic education in Tallahassee, Florida.

 Trinity Catholic School enjoys a rich history and tradition of excellence.
 For over 70 years now, our graduates have made lasting contributions to the greater Tallahassee community and beyond.
 Our alumni return to campus when they bring their own children here to experience the same educational opportunities they received.